MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/maturity/overview.md

    - Who is using the application?
       - Is this a Productivity application used by everyone in your organization?
       - Is it used by Senior Leadership to make business impact Decisions?
-      - Is it integrated with External users for example Partners / Customer who will rely on solution as part of external process?
+      - Is it integrated with External users, for example,  Partners / Customer who will rely on solution as part of external process?
    - Are there specific Compliance and Auditing needs?
       - How important is tracking and auditing who is using the application?
       - Is there compliance and auditing requirements of the solution?

 1. Do you have the prerequisites in place?
-   - Do you have a defined [Environment strategy](../before-you-start.md#power-platform) for Development, Validation, Test and Production?
+   - Do you have a defined [Environment strategy](../before-you-start.md#power-platform) for Development, Validation, Test, and Production?
    - Do you use Azure DevOps or can you integrate with Azure DevOps for Source Control and Build Pipelines?
    - Do you have license prerequisites in place?
      - Do you have Basic or above Azure DevOps licenses for Makers?